General Accident: The Norie-Miller years

-Further growth
+Post-war growth

 In the post-war period General Accident acquired several new subsidiaries including the Yorkshire Insurance Company in 1967, despite a higher bid from Phoenix Assurance.
 By 1975 assets reached £1 billion and by the early 1980s assets were over £3 billion; total premium income was in excess of £1.5 billion, a third of which came from the US, By the late 1980s, General Accident had become increasingly acquisitive.
 In the UK this included a move into estate agency, soon to be loss-making.

 By the end of the 1980s, GA had acquired over 500 estate agencies.
 In this way, General Accident enlarged its housing insurance business and created new channels for the distribution of other insurance products, especially lucrative life policies.
-The move into the estate-agency business was not successful: the depressed British mortgage market produced considerable losses.
-On the other side of the world, General Accident bought NZI Corporation, a New Zealand-based insurance and banking firm, in 1988, intending to use it to expand into the Pacific market; it too was soon loss-making.
+The move into the estate agency business was not successful: the depressed British mortgage market produced considerable losses.

+General Accident bought NZI Corporation, a New Zealand-based insurance and banking firm, in 1988, intending to use it to expand into the Pacific market; it too was soon loss-making.
 The 1990 accounts (the first on line at Companies House) showed premium income of £3.5 billion but a £121 million pre-tax loss in 1990.
 After three years of losses, General Accident bounced back to record profits in 1993.
-This was followed by the purchase of the life assurance company, Provident Mutual in 1996.
+This was followed by the purchase of the life assurance company, Provident Mutual Life Assurance in 1996.

-The merger
+Merger with Commercial Union

 In response to the trend for consolidation in the international insurance market, General Accident announced a merger with Commercial Union in 1997, a year in which General Accident made record profits of £511 million.
 The merger was effected in June 1998 and the new merged company was named CGU plc.

 Buildings

-General Accident moved to a purpose-built head office at 2 High Street, Perth in 1899; the building was extended in 1958.
+General Accident moved to a purpose-built head office at 2 High Street, Perth, in 1899; the building was extended in 1958.
 The company also used Viewlands House, to the west of the city centre, as a training college.

 It moved to a new head office at Pitheavlis on Necessity Brae in 1983.